 Fundraising: We may use your demographic information, the dates of your health care, your department of service information, your treating physician, your health outcome information and your insurance status to contact you for our fundraising purposes.
 We may disclose this information to a business association or foundation to assist us in our fundraising activities.
 If you would like more information on the Memorial Hermann Foundation, call 713.222.CARE.
 You may opt out of any and all fundraising communications by calling 713.222.CARE and requesting an opt-out form or by following the opt-out instructions in any fundraising communication.
 Sale of Your Medical Information: Except as otherwise permitted by law, we will not sell your medical information to another person without your authorization.

-Public Benefit and Safety Activities: We may use or disclose your medical information as authorized by law for the following purposes deemed to be health oversight activities, in the public interest, or benefit: Public Health activities including disease and vital statistics reporting, child and adult protective services reporting, and FDA oversight.
+Public Benefit: We may use or disclose your medical information as authorized by law for the following purposes deemed to be in the public interest or benefit: